-OK, admit it, somewhere in the past there has been a troll in your life.
+Somewhere in the past, there has probably been a troll in your life.
 Perhaps you were a child during the 60s and found a troll doll hanging out of your Christmas stocking on Christmas morning, or maybe you found a troll animal sitting under your tree.
 If you were in college during the 1960s, you may have had a groovy troll decorating your dorm room.
 Or, perhaps you bought one of the more recently made trolls, either as a souvenir or out of simple baby boomer troll nostalgia.

 However that troll got there, you are in good company--trolls have been immensely popular dolls, and there seems to be a troll or two in almost any household you come across.
 There have literally been thousands of varieties of troll dolls produced, by many manufacturers.
 In fact, trolls were the second biggest selling doll of the sixties (the troll heyday!) right after Barbie!

 Trolls have been a part of folklore forever--as bad and mischievous creatures who lived in caves, in logs, and under bridges.
 Trolls are believed to be good luck, which certainly has helped the sale of troll dolls.
 Troll dolls can be found in houses, in cars, even at work, purchased with the hope that they will bring luck to their owners.

 Trolls in their collectible form were first created by Thomas Dam and his family, in Denmark in the 1950s.
 The first Dam trolls were carved in wood.
 Later, they were made of soft rubber, and finally, vinyl.
 The trolls made by Thomas Dam's company became known as "Dam Things," and these are the most popular trolls with collectors today.
 Most collectors believe that the Dam Thing trolls have the most character, the best clothing, and the highest quality.